freenas/freenas-docs/userguide/network.rst

 #ifdef truenas
-.. note:: The ability to delete interfaces is disabled if :ref:`Failovers` has been configured and enabled.
+.. note:: The ability to delete interfaces is disabled if :ref:`Failover` has been configured and enabled.
 #endif truenas

 Multiple interfaces **cannot** be members of the same subnet.
 Check